Rodolopho/aliascss/README.md

 AliasCSS or in short acss, is a post css processor/compiler means it lets you first define classnames in your html element then get processed to corresponig css declaration.

 ## What it is?
-With aliascss you can  style you webpages using class attribute with  post-define classname, for example
+With aliascss you can  style your webpages using class attribute with  post-define classname, for example
 ```html
 <h1 class="color-red font-size12px display-inline-block"> Hello world</h1>
 ```